-Virtual LAN Internetworking
+VirtualStream Virtual LAN Internetworking

-Virtual LAN internetworking (VLI) allows you to separate network management, administration, performance, and scalability from the physical aspects of the network.
-Through VLI, the LS2020 switch allows you to partition network devices according to the problem you are trying to solve.
+If you purchased the VirtualStream software option for an LS2020 network handling LAN traffic, you can use the virtual LAN internetworking (VLI) services to separate network management, administration, performance, and scalability from the physical aspects of the network.
+Through VirtualStream, the LS2020 switch allows you to partition network devices according to the problem you are trying to solve.